 Neighborhood Renaissance and FCLF have a long relationship.
 We work in communities whose residents struggle with unemployment, crime, lack of opportunity, and finding a home they can afford.
 FCLF provides us the capital we need to make homes affordable, and keep those homes affordable over time. – Terri Murray, Executive Director

-Neighborhood Renaissance brings new life into Palm Beach County neighborhoods by building new homes as well as renovating foreclosed vacant properties.
-Over 100 low- and moderate-income families have benefited, and FCLF has partnered with Neighborhood Renaissance since 2003 in community transformation.
-New homes in the Westgate area meet green building standards, offering energy efficient features and Florida-friendly landscaping.
+- Westgate area new homes for first time homebuyers meet green building standards, offering energy efficient features and Florida-friendly landscaping.
 The reduction in the number of vacant properties in the area reduces crime, and also provides temporary jobs during construction.

-Neighborhood Renaissance also owns and manages affordable rental apartments and single family homes in Palm Beach County.
-Using financing from FCLF's Florida Preservation Fund has allowed the organization to renovate and maintain these properties, and keep rents affordable for low-income households.
+- Neighborhood Renaissance also owns and manages affordable rental apartments and single family homes in Palm Beach County.
+Using financing from FCLF the organization renovates and maintains older rental properties, keeping rents affordable for low-income households.
 Mathis Place apartments (pictured) is one such property.